gnanalin/ClustalLite/README.md

 # PROJECT CLUSTAL

 This programm aims at reproducing the algorithm of Clustal.
-Clustal is a multiple alignment algorithm.
+Clustal is a progressive multiple alignment algorithm.
 In this project, we are simplifiying the algorithm.

 The  three major steps are :